What should you look for when analyzing your funnel?

 But apart from testing the funnel yourself, there are a few signals that should alert you right away:

-You keep seeing a 100% success rate at each step of your funnel.
-It would be nice if this was true, but usually (and I mean “always”, but just want to be nice) it means you’ve messed up somewhere along the way.
-Oftentimes this result can occur when you have used a regular expression as a condition for your goal URL.
-If this is the case you may want to change the goal conditions to “contains”, or alter your regular expression.
+- You keep seeing a 100% success rate at each step of your funnel.
+Oftentimes, this result can occur when you have used a regular expression as a condition for your goal URL.
+If this is the case, you may want to change the goal conditions to “contains”, or alter your regular expression.

-Your report shows that most users enter your funnel in places you didn’t predict.
-This should motivate you to chose the Click Path feature, I told you about earlier.
-You probably misidentified the entry step of your funnel.
-Analyze the Click Path report thoroughly, compare it to your funnel and redesign it to match the most popular paths taken by your users.
+- Your report shows that most users enter your funnel in places you didn’t predict.
+This should motivate you to chose the Click Path feature – you can read about how to set up Clickpaths in this article.
+Analyse the Click Path report thoroughly, compare it to your funnel and redesign it to match the most popular paths taken by your users.
 Simple and effective.

-You have a high goal conversion rate, but a low number of visitors who completed the final step in your funnel.
+- You have a high goal conversion rate, but a low number of visitors who completed the final step in your funnel.
 This discrepancy is usually a “required step” issue.
-It means in your funnel you have a step checked as “required” yet it clearly is not, because your users seem to complete the goal in a different way bypassing it somehow.
-Remember to only mark the really essential steps as required and change all the other ones to “optional”.
+It means that in the funnel you have checked the step as “required”, yet it clearly is not, because your users seem to complete the goal in a different way.
+Remember to only mark the really essential steps as required, and change all the other ones to “optional”.